 What is CannaKula?

-Cannakula is wellness experiences through the integration of cannabis plant medicine and the healing arts and sciences in the form of retreats, events and classes.
+Cannakula is wellness experiences through the integration of cannabis plant medicine and the healing arts and sciences, in the form of retreats, events and classes.
 Cannakula is the sacred space for you to connect with the conscious community and to improve your quality of life.
-Yoga, meditation, vibration therapy, sound healing and music are some of the modalities that are incorporated into our offerings.
+Yoga, meditation, vibration and sound healing and music are some of the modalities that are incorporated into our offerings.

 Love.
 Serve.
 Give.

 Our mission is to provide a serene, safe, and welcoming space where students can explore their own yoga; develop their very own personal yoga journey and self transformation.

 Cannakula offers healing and learning opportunities for every BODY.
-Yoga and meditation can be adapted to benefit everyone from the young, fit, and able-bodied to elders with arthritis, from athletes with temporary injuries to paraplegics in wheelchairs and people who are permanently bedridden.
+Yoga can be adapted to benefit everyone from the young, fit, and able-bodied to elders with arthritis, from athletes with temporary or traumatic injuries to paraplegics in wheelchairs and people who are permanently bedridden.

 The path to self-realization is through the practice of serving others.
 The concept of Seva, Sanskrit for "selfless service in gratitude", is one of the founding principles of Cannakula.
-We are devoted to serving our surrounding community of medical cannabis patients and non-patients alike, veterans and those suffering from Post Traumatic Stress (PTS), people with digestive dis-ease, individuals in recovery, and the beyond.
+We are devoted to serving our surrounding community of medical cannabis patients and non-patients alike, veterans, those suffering from Post Traumatic Stress (PTS), people with digestive dis-ease, individuals in recovery, and beyond.